Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/index.md

 Besides academics, I am captain of the Cornell Track and Field team.
 During my freshman year, I trained diligently to earn a walk-on spot as a javelin thrower.
 Three years later, I am now the captain of the team and have scored in multiple conference championships.

-My experiences thus far, both inside and outside of the classroom, have allowed me to develop into a well-rounded undergraduate engineer, excited to contribute to the engieering industry.
+My experiences thus far, both inside and outside of the classroom, have allowed me to develop into a well-rounded undergraduate engineer, excited to contribute to the engineering industry.